Giving now allows you to watch your contribution hard at work for the cause you choose.

 A CRT will eventually transfer property to CFMC after paying income to one or more noncharitable beneficiaries for life, or a set number of years.
 These gifts allow you to receive income for the rest of your life, knowing that whatever remains will benefit your community.

 A CLT is the opposite of a CRT.
 With a CLT, income payments are made initially to one of our funds for a term of years.
 At the end of the term, the remaining assets pass to heirs or others you choose.

-Note: If you are a professional advisor and would like additional information on giving arrangements that can benefit your clients, contact one of our development team members: Heidi Sytsema, or Emma Torresen.
+Note: If you are a professional advisor and would like additional information on giving arrangements that can benefit your clients, contact one of our development team members: Heidi Sytsema, Pete DeBoer, or Samantha Ferguson.